MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-security.md

 - Enable NSG flow logs and feed them into Traffic Analytics to gain insights into internal and external traffic flows.

-- Use Azure Private Link/Private Endpoints, where available, to secure access to Azure PaaS services within the AlwaysOn application design, such as AKS, Cosmos DB, Azure Key Vault, Azure Container Registry, and Azure Storage.
+- Use Azure Private Link/Private Endpoints, where available, to secure access to Azure PaaS services within the application design.
+For information on Azure services that support Private Link, see [Azure Private Link availability](/azure/private-link/availability).

 - If Private Endpoint is not available and data exfiltration risks are acceptable, use Virtual Network Service Endpoints to secure access to Azure PaaS services from within a virtual network.
   - Don't enable virtual network service endpoints by default on all subnets as this will introduce significant data exfiltration channels.